In Stock

 Safety

 Chincherinchee ‘Elite’ is harmful if consumed and may cause mild gastrointestinal discomfort in humans and pets.
-To ensure safety, keep bulbs and plants out of reach of children and animals.
-For those with sensitive skin, wearing gloves when handling the bulbs is advisable.
+Keep bulbs and plants out of reach of children and animals.
+Those with sensitive skin may prefer to wear gloves when handling.
 If ingestion or irritation occurs, seek medical advice promptly.

 Supplied as dormant bulbs.